kubeshop/botkube/CONTRIBUTING.md

 ## Contributing to documentation

-You can contribute to documentation by following [these instructions](https://github.com/kubeshop/botkube-docs#contributing "Contributing to BotKube Docs")
+Follow the [botkube-docs/CONTRIBUTING.md](https://github.com/kubeshop/botkube-docs/blob/main/CONTRIBUTING.md) to learn how to contribute to documentation.

 ## Build and run BotKube from source code